f4z3r/.bootstrap/doc/brave.md

 ## Installation

-Install via `brave-bin` package with `pacman`.
+Install via `brave-browser` package with `pacman`.
 The `brave` package also exists, but compiling the browser takes extremely long times.

 ## Configuration